your future just got deeper

 Here's the deal: If you receive your new Peak skis in the summer or fall, you have until December 31st of that year to return them for another set of skis or a full refund.
 (That way you have time to ski on them in December.)
 If you buy and receive your skis after December 31st, you have 30 days to ski them and decide.

-To make this easier, just hold onto that nice box the skis come in and then send us an email at firstname.lastname@example.org and we'll respond with a return label.
-That's when we'll ask some questions so we can get you on the right skis.
-Of course, you'll need to have a shop remove the bindings first.
-But that's about five-minute job for a tech.
+To make this easier, just hold onto that nice box the skis come in and then fill out the below form and we'll respond with a return label.

 It's a pretty easy return—for a product with the dimensions of lumber.